 For the couple with Scandi style

-Modsy interior designer Joslynn Durant recommends this (surprisingly comfortable) armchair for fans of streamlined Scandinavian décor.
+Modsy senior designer Joslynn Durant recommends this (surprisingly comfortable) armchair for fans of streamlined Scandinavian décor.
 “The woven leather straps make it more affordable than a solid leather chair but just as durable, so it works well for families with children and those who entertain often,” she says.

 For the couple with mid-century style